mesb1/xupnpd_youtube/files/README.md

 ## yt-proxy

-  This file allow get video for your dlna clients.
+  This file allow get video by plugin for your dlna clients.

-  It uses youtube-dl project file too.
+  It uses youtube-dl project too.
 You need get updated version for yourself.

+  Example:

+   - Get server: centos 6 32 bit was cheapest vm we can get.
+   - Run: yum update
+   - Install screen: yum install screen
+   - Run https://yt-dl.org/downloads/latest/youtube-dl -o /usr/local/bin/youtube-dl
+   - Run youtube-dl to check its ok or maybe need some additional packages.
+   - Put yt-proxy to filesystem.
+   - Login to server, run screen, inside screen run yt-proxy like this: